oric-software/castoric/README.md

 VIEWPORT_START_LINE     = 0
 ```

-Values are expressed in [Texel]((#texel)).
-Texel being square of 3*3 pixels on screen, the possible values can be deduced from Oric screen capabilities:
+The possible values can be deduced from Oric screen capabilities:

 Oric Hires screen has a 240x200 resolution.
-If we group pixel by group of 3x3, there can be 80*66 os suche texel.
+If we group pixel by group of 3x3, there can be 80*66 of such texels.
-64 being a nicer value than 66, the screen resolution is set to 80x64 texel.
+64 being a nicer value than 66, the screen resolution is set to 80x64 texels.

-Actually, it is not possible to use all 80 column of the viewport because first columns on screen are going to hoste the `CHANGE_COLOR` attribute
+Actually, it is not possible to use all 80 column of the viewport because first columns on screen are going to host the `CHANGE_COLOR` attribute that distribute RGB components along scanlines.
-That's the reason why the `VIEWPORT_START_COLUMN` is set to 2 for full screen rendering.
-It allows to avoid overwriting attribute previously written at the beginning of each scan line.
+That's the reason why the `VIEWPORT_START_COLUMN` is set to 2; not to overwrite attribute previously written at the beginning of each scan line.

 For better performance with smaller rendering, one can consider using this configuration.